-F. Initial Interview Process for Bargaining Unit and Academic Administrator Positions

-- 1. The Human Resources Department will assist the Committee by providing training and understanding of EEOC or affirmative action legalities and other obligations of the employer. - 2.
+- 6. The Human Resources Department shall verify the credentials and/or check the references of the candidates being considered for referral to the hiring manager and may do so at any point during the process. - 7.
+If the Screening Committee determines that there are no viable candidates in the pool of resumes, it shall so advise the Human Resources Liaison.
+The committee may recommend that the search be re-opened and may recommend revisions to the position opening announcement and/or the recruiting sources. - 8.
+The Chair of the Screening Committee shall submit to the Human Resources Liaison a list of the candidates eliminated from consideration, and the Human Resources Department shall notify those candidates, after the position has been filled. - G. Initial Interview Process for Bargaining Unit and Academic Administrator Positions - 1.
+The Human Resources Department will assist the Committee by providing training and understanding of the legal obligations of the employer. - 2.
 The Screening Committee, in consultation with the Human Resources Liaison, shall determine the process it wishes to use to interview candidates.
 If possible, the process should be established during the meetings described in C(2) above.
 The Screening Committee may decide to interview candidates by telephone, video conference, or other means. - 3.
 The Screening Committee shall conduct its interviews and shall make its recommendations to the hiring manager, with a copy to the Human Resources Director.
 The Committee may recommend that the hiring manager interview one or more candidates.

-- a.
+The Committee shall endeavor to recommend at least two candidates whenever feasible. - a.
 At its discretion, the committee may communicate a description of the relative strengths and weaknesses of the candidate(s) it recommends. - b.
-The Screening Committee may recommend that there is no viable candidate to send forward and that the search be re-opened, and may recommend revisions to the position opening announcement and/or the recruiting sources.

-4. The Chair of the Screening Committee shall submit to the Human Resources Liaison a list of the candidates eliminated from consideration, and the Human Resources Department shall send to those candidates letters of rejection.

-G. Subsequent Interview Process for Bargaining Unit and Academic Administrator Positions
+The Screening Committee may recommend that there is no viable candidate to send forward and that the search be re-opened, and may recommend revisions to the position opening announcement and/or the recruiting sources. - 4.
+The Chair of the Screening Committee shall submit to the Human Resources Liaison a list of the candidates eliminated from consideration, and the Human Resources Department shall notify those candidates, after the position has been filled. - H. Subsequent Interview Process for Bargaining Unit and Academic Administrator Positions - 1.
+The hiring manager shall interview the candidate or candidates recommended by the Screening Committee.
+After interviewing the candidate(s), the hiring manager may recommend making an offer of employment.
+Upon such recommendation, the candidate shall be